 Source-tracked sandboxes have storage limits, varying depending on the specific sandbox type

-If the sandbox reaches its storage limit, it may impact your ability to deploy changes or add new components.
+If the sandbox reaches its storage limit, you may be unable to deploy changes or add new components.

 Source-tracked sandboxes are available in different types, such as Developer Sandboxes, Developer Pro Sandboxes, and Partial Copy Sandboxes